A Southern Maid (film)

 A Southern Maid is a 1933 British musical film directed by Harry Hughes and starring Bebe Daniels, Clifford Mollison and Hal Gordon.
+It was written by Dion Clayton Calthrop, Harry Graham, Frank Launder, Austin Melford, Frank Miller and Arthur B. Woods based on the 1917 operetta A Southern Maid by Harold Fraser-Simson.

+Synopsis

-It is based on the operetta A Southern Maid by Harold Fraser-Simson.
-A young Spanish woman marries a lowly Englishman, rather than the aristocrat her father had intended, much to his displeasure.
-It was part of the cycle of operetta films popular in Britain in the mid-1930s.
+Juanita, a young Spanish woman marries lowly Englishman Jack Rawden, rather than the aristocrat her father had intended, much to his displeasure.